 It has a similar effect on me now that I think about it.

 After eating, I (of course) hit the gift shop.
 I always buy things from our State Park gift shops.
 Not only do they have the coolest things, it’s my way of doing a little extra something to support our state parks.
 The woman working in Pennyrile Forest State Park’s gift shop was the friendliest gift shop worker I’ve ever met.
 She was a real asset to the park and personified it the way it should have been personified – friendly, warm, welcoming, and very likable.

-Don’t get me wrong, I’ve talked a lot about how relaxing Pennyrile Forest State Resort Park is, but don’t think for one minute that it’s not also a lot of fun.
+Don’t get me wrong, I’ve talked a lot about how relaxing Pennyrile Forest State Resort Park is, but don’t think for one minute that it’s not also a lot of fun too.
 In fact, people of all ages will fall in love with this beautiful park, and never run out of things to see and do.

 Lodging at Pennyrile Forest State Resort Park

 The 24-room stone lodge looks like something out of an English fairy tale book.
 Each time I see the lodge, I think of one word: Charming.
 That may sound kind of cheesy… in fact, I think I smell cheddar right now… but it’s the most appropriate word for this beautiful lodge – inside and out.
 There’s a homey feeling that I just love.
 It honestly strikes me more as a Bed and Breakfast than a lodge and you don’t get the feel of a “hotel” even once.
 Even the lodge’s bathrooms look like the ones you’d find in a southern Bed and Breakfast.
 Spotless, beautiful, and charming with southern fingerprints all over the decorating.

 The lodge looks out over the lake and is surrounded on all sides by wooded hills, a little something they call the forest. – The view of the lake and forest from the lodge’s restaurant will take your breath away.